-Should I use the shuttle at Grand Canyon?
+Should I take the shuttle at the Grand Canyon?

-What is the difference in the South and North Rims of the Grand Canyon?
+What is the difference between South Rim and North Rim of Grand Canyon?

 Of course, each rim of the Grand Canyon offers different hikes, views, and experiences.
 Expect the South Rim to be much more developed (and crowded) than its northern counterpart.

-Can I visit the South and North Rim of the Grand Canyon in one day?
+Can you see the north and south rim of the Grand Canyon in one day?